-All repairs or removal of asbestos-containing materials must be conducted according to Ontario Regulation 278/05, Regulation respecting Asbestos on Construction Projects and in Buildings and Repair Operations - made under the Occupational Health and Safety Act.
-Asbestos containing waste must also be handled and disposed of according to Ontario Regulation 347/90 as amended - made under the Environmental Protection Act.
-Any suspect building materials encountered that were not assessed as part of this survey, should be assumed to contain asbestos until proven otherwise by analytical testing;
+All repairs or removal of ACMs must be conducted according to Ontario Regulation 278/05, Regulation respecting Asbestos on Construction Projects and in Buildings and Repair Operations - made under the Occupational Health and Safety Act.
+Asbestos-containing waste must also be handled and disposed of according to Ontario Regulation 347/90 as amended - made under the Environmental Protection Act.
+Any suspect building materials encountered that were not assessed as part of this survey should be assumed to contain asbestos until proven otherwise by analytical testing;

-Sub-trades working with or in close proximity to asbestos-containing material should be informed of its presence;
+Sub-trades working with or in close proximity to ACMs should be informed of their presence;

-Given that asbestos containing materials (ACMs) have been identified and will likely remain in place, an Asbestos Management Plan (AMP) is therefore required and an inventory of ACMs must be kept on site.
-All ACMs must be routinely inspected to ensure no damage has occurred, and the inventory must be updated once in each 12-month period and as may be required based on expected changing site conditions, abatement and/or renovation activities.
+Given that ACMs have been identified and will likely remain in place, an Asbestos Management Plan is required, and an ACMs inventory must be kept on site.
+All ACMs must be routinely inspected to ensure no damage has occurred, and the inventory must be updated once every 12 months and as may be required based on expected changing site conditions, abatement and/or renovation activities.

-Based on the assessment conducted by MPL, the following Designated Substances and hazardous materials were identified or suspected to be present in the building:
+Based on the assessment conducted by MPL, the following Designated Substances and hazardous materials were previously identified or suspected to be present in the building: